A Very Potter Senior Year: Act I

 Ginny again writes in the diary and Riddle shows the aftermath of his murder of Moaning Myrtle.
 Riddle, now a moody teenager and leader of a Dark Arts school group, is encouraged by Dumbledore to visit his family ("When You Have To Go All The Way Home").

 Back in the present, Harry takes Cho as his date to Nearly Headless Nick's Deathday Party, but he becomes jealous upon seeing Ginny with Seamus and Dean.
 Ron points out he took Ginny for granted.
 Lavender kisses Ron on the cheek, which he believes is a betrayal to Hermione.
 Harry, sabotaged by Draco, accidentally destroys the cake and ice sculpture causing everyone to angrily leave.

-After the party, Harry overhears the Basilisk a second time and discover Nearly Headless Nick petrified, they question Ginny who claims to know nothing before running away.
+After the party, Harry overhears the Basilisk a second time and discovers Nearly Headless Nick petrified, they question Ginny who claims to know nothing before running away.
 The Golden Trio follow a trail of spiders to the Forbidden Forest, where they encounter Aragog ("Get In My Mouth").
 Aragog tries to eat the three friends, but Hagrid appears to rescue them.
 Hagrid tries to cheer up Harry by reminding him of his heroism, but Harry is still worried about leaving school.

 Ginny writes in the diary again and Riddle shows her of his time at his father's house.
 At first he enjoyed his time with his grandparents, and did not maim or kill anything for several weeks.
 However, his father turned out to hate him.
 Upon discovering they are muggles and they give him Snickers as a present, Riddle murders all of them.

 Harry and Draco tie in the elections for Head Boy after everyone votes for Fozzie Bear instead.
 Lockhart proposes a wizard duel to settle the tie, and Draco intends to forfeit because he regards Harry as a friend.
 Harry insults Draco and goads him into fighting ("Tonight This School Is Mine").
 Draco uses his Serpensortia spell to conjure a snake, and Harry consequently reveals his Parseltongue ability before the entire school.
-This event makes Harry the principal suspect as Slytherin's heir.
-Draco is announced as the winner of the duel and as new Head Boy.
+This event makes the principal suspect Harry as Slytherin's heir, which leads Draco to be announced as the winner of the duel and as new Head Boy.

 Harry laments his downfall while Ginny reads of Riddle's remorse ("When I Was...").
 Harry decides to leave Hogwarts, and Riddle finally reveals himself to be Lord Voldemort before Ginny.
 Voldemort summons the Basilisk, promising it finer prey than vermin.